zero1zero/dropwizard-soy/README.md

 How to Use
 --------------
-1. Build and install the parent module
+1. Build and install the parent module (mvn install)
 2. Include the core module as a maven dependency

     ```xml